Possable Thunderstorms for Monday 29th November on Forecast

 Not too bad either looking to clear out to the NE with some good blue sky some hopefully some nice heating before SW chnage arrives.

-I noticed on the lightning detector strikes just farr out from the Peninsula but iam more set on the strikes coming up the coast. .
+I noticed on the lightning detector strikes just farr out from the Peninsula but iam more set on the strikes coming up the coast. :D .

 Cheers